s0na02/CLV-prediction-platform/README.md

 Businesses can manage marketing decisions based on CLV predictions.
 They can also manage risks related to customers.

+## Dataset

+### Dataset Information

+Dataset is taken from UCI (https://archive.ics.uci.edu/ml/datasets/online+retail#).
+This international dataset includes every transaction made by a UK-based internet retailer between December 1, 2010, and December 9, 2011.
+The company primarily offers unique gifts for every occasion.
+The company has a large number of wholesalers as clients.

 To explore our project deeper, please check out attached files.